-Note: This product is only available in the United States.
+Note: This product is only available in the United States and Canada.

 Despite living in an “information age,” we are confronted by the clash of ideologies and a crisis of universal knowledge.
 The Church is not unaffected by the world’s weariness and similarly faces what Fr.
 Mauro Gagliardi describes as “the lack of truth, or perhaps better, the disinterest in it.”
 Today’s philosophical and doctrinal decline are the results of the loss of first principles and a relativistic view of doctrinal development.